hashicorp/terraform-provider-aws/website/docs/r/securitylake_aws_log_source.html.markdown

 `source` supports the following:

 * `accounts` - (Optional) Specify the AWS account information where you want to enable Security Lake.
+  Defaults to the current account.
 * `regions` - (Required) Specify the Regions where you want to enable Security Lake.
 * `source_name` - (Required) The name for a AWS source.
 This must be a Regionally unique value.
 Valid values: `ROUTE53`, `VPC_FLOW`, `SH_FINDINGS`, `CLOUD_TRAIL_MGMT`, `LAMBDA_EXECUTION`, `S3_DATA`.
 * `source_version` - (Optional) The version for a AWS source.
+  If not specified, the version will be the default.
   This must be a Regionally unique value.

 ## Attribute Reference